AaltoSciComp/scicomp-docs/about/cs-it.rst

 Contact
 -------

-You can always drop by room A243 if we are there, or contact us by the `email address findable on our internal wiki
+You can always drop by room A243 if we are there (not during covid-19, please) or join the :doc:`daily online garage </news/garage>`, or contact us by the `email address findable on our internal wiki
 <https://wiki.aalto.fi/display/CSdept/IT>`__.

 See our members on the :doc:`About Aalto Scientific Computing page